markweng/trip/README.md

 # trip app

-A trip app with iOS Native
+A trip app with iOS native

 ## screen